ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 {{aggregation-helper-init}}) with each prep step.
 The order of the prep steps MUST match the Leader's `AggregationJobContinueReq`.

-The Helper responds to the Leader with HTTP status 202 Accepted, a body consisting of the `AggregationJobResp`, and the media type "application/dap-aggregation-job-resp".

-Depending on the task parameters, processing an aggregation job may take some time, so the Helper MAY defer computation to a background process by responding with the field `status` set to `processing` and Location header field set to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}`, where `step` is the step indicated in the `AggregationJobContinueReq`.
-If so, the Leader polls the Helper by making HTTP GET requests to the aforementioned Location.
-The Helper responds to GET requests with HTTP status 200, a media type of "application/dap-aggregation-job-resp", and a body consisting of an `AggregationJobResp` with the `status` field reflecting the current state of the job.
-When the aggregation job is `processing`, the response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
+The Helper MAY defer handling the continuation request.
+In this case, it indicates that the response is not yet ready by immediately sending an empty response body and sets the Location header field to the relative reference `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}`, where `step` is set to `AggregationJobContinueReq.step`.
+The response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.
+The Leader then polls the state of the job by sending GET requests to the resolved URL.
+The Helper responds the same way until the job is ready, at which point it responds with the encoded `AggregationJobResp`.

-If for whatever reason the Leader must abandon the aggregation job, it SHOULD send an HTTP DELETE request to `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}` so that the Helper knows it can clean up its state.
+The Helper MAY also block responding to the Leader's POST until the aggregation job continuation is ready.
+In this case, it responds with the encoded `AggregationJobResp`.

 #### Batch Buckets {#batch-buckets}

-When aggregation recovers an output share, it must be stored into an appropriate "batch bucket", which is defined in this section.
+When aggregation refines an output share, it must be stored into an appropriate "batch bucket", which is defined in this section.
 The data stored in a batch bucket is kept for eventual use in the {{collect-flow}}.